 An exit examination will be required of all students enrolled in N255.
-If a student does not meet the passing score on this examination after two attempts, the student will be required to complete remediation and an incomplete grade will be assigned for the course.
-The student will be provided with additional opportunities to retest following remediation.
-Students must successfully pass the exit examination to receive a passing grade for N255.
+If a student does not meet the passing score on this examination after two attempts, the student will be required to complete remediation and an incomplete grade will be assigned.